What to do with your old breast pump

 Where to donate your breast pump

-When you’re finished pumping, you may think about donating your pump to help another family out.
-But figuring out what to do with your old breast pump is not as straightforward as many think.
+When you’re finished pumping, you may think about donating your breast pump to help another family out.
+But figuring out what to do with your breast pump is not as straightforward as many think.
 Most breast pumps are intended to be single-user pumps, and for that reason, the FDA does not recommend donating or sharing breast pumps.
 This is true even if the pump is defined as “closed system” (a set-up where the milk collection is separate from the pump mechanism).

 Selling your used breast pump